tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/控制台指南/应用管理/功能配置_intl_en.md

 [](id:close_record)
 ### Disabling on-cloud recording
-After you disable on-cloud recording, your active business will be unable to record streams on the cloud, whether manually or automatically.
-Please make sure that your business no longer needs the feature before disabling it.
+After you disable on-cloud recording, you will not be able to manually or automatically record streams on the cloud.
+Please make sure you no longer need the feature before disabling it.

-1. Click **[Application Management](https://console.cloud.tencent.com/trtc/app)**, and click **Function Configuration** for the application whose configuration you want to modify.
+1. Select [Application Management](https://console.cloud.tencent.com/trtc/app) on the left sidebar, and click **Function Configuration** for the application whose configuration you want to modify.
-2. In **On-Cloud Recording Configuration**, click the button next to **Enable On-Cloud Recording**.
+2. In the **On-Cloud Recording Configuration** area, toggle on **Enable On-Cloud Recording**.
 ![](https://main.qcloudimg.com/raw/72893310f197830b468292b9d0062458.png)
 3. If you are sure about disabling the feature after reading the risks, click **Disable On-Cloud Recording**.
 ![](https://main.qcloudimg.com/raw/b1a41cf54dad0c5cd48f65d2a250e56d.png)